AstraZeneca VR Training Modules

 Measured Results:

-• 50% reduction in training duration
+• 50% reduction in training duration compared to traditional SOP-led methods

 • 52% faster achievement of operator competency